Security-Onion-Solutions/securityonion-docs/suricata.rst

 - Suricata can optionally compress PCAP using lz4 compression.
 - Suricata supports conditional PCAP if you only want to write PCAP when certain conditions are met.
 - Suricata has the ability to stop capturing PCAP once a flow reaches a specific stream depth.
 Security Onion sets this stream depth to 1MB by default.
 This means that once the PCAP flow reaches 1MB, Suricata will stop recording packets for that flow.
 - Currently, there is NO SUPPORT for a PCAP specific :ref:`bpf` for Suricata.
-If you apply a :ref:`bpf` to Suricata, it will apply to not only PCAP but also standard NIDS alerts and metadata if enabled.
+If you apply a :ref:`bpf` to Suricata, it will apply to not only PCAP but also standard :ref:`nids` alerts and metadata if enabled.

 Conditional PCAP
 ~~~~~~~~~~~~~~~~